Rossi R46102: Description

 There is a known issue with the 461 model, in that the firing pin can break off if the revolver is dry fired.
 However, replacement parts are available, albeit not directly sold by Rossi manufacturers themselves.

 Variants

 Along with the 461 Rossi also produces the Model 462.
 This is a polished stainless steel version of the 461.
-Both revolvers have a 2-inch barrel, a rubberized finger groove grip and fixed sights.
+Both revolvers have a 2" barrel, a rubberized finger-groove grip, and fixed sights.
 The 461 and 462 are both produced in Brazil by Taurus Firearms Ltd. under license from Rossi USA.

-Both the model 461 and 462 are certified for use with .38 Special +P rounds, and have a limited lifetime warranty through Rossi USA.
+Both the models 461 and 462 are certified for use with .38 Special +P rounds, and have a limited lifetime warranty through Rossi USA.